sbb/tidy-data-course-project/Codebook.md

-# Codebook for the Tidy Data course project
+# Code book for the Getting and Cleaning Data course project

 This file describes the data produced by running the run_analysis.R script on the source data.
 The original source data is based on accelerator measurements of volunteers performing various physical activities while carrying (somewhere on their person) a Samsung Galaxy S II phone.